The secret to New Year’s Resolutions: keep it simple!

 Ever wonder why many of us abandon our new year’s resolutions so soon after we make them?

 Perhaps we set goals that are unachievable, perhaps we set too many resolutions at once, or sometimes life just gets in the way and we don’t take the time to focus on them.
-So we just give up after a while and go back to last year’s routine.
+So we just give up and go back to last year’s routine.
 But this leaves us even more stressed, and we can’t ignore that feeling of failure and being stuck in a rut.

 So this year, rather than making a long list of resolutions or setting goals which are too challenging, why not focus on three or four things that you know you can fit into your busy life.
 Things that can be done on a daily basis that don’t require an enormous commitment.